ralberth/MMM-MinecraftStatus/README.md

 * Italian
 * Simplified Japanese
 * Russian
+* Swedish

-The translations were done with Google Translate.
+The original translations were done by me with Google Translate.
 If you are a native speaker and have a better translation, please post a pull request!
 I'd love to improve on what defaults I could find.
+Big thanks to [el97](https://github.com/el97) for the Swedish translation that wasn't done using Google Translate.

 ## Known Bugs